-(6) (Optional) Navigate on assigned bearings to marked targets, report distance traveled.
+(6) Navigate on assigned bearings to marked targets, report distance traveled (optional, plan for about 6 hours).

 If sufficient time is available (it will take about half a day), have the students set up and run the navigation element of the NASAR SARTECH II exam.